Gandalf329/Gandalf329/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning C#, .Net, Algorithms, WinUI 3 and JavaScript
+- 🌱 I’m currently learning C#, .Net, Algorithms, WPF and JavaScript
 - 📫 Reach out to me and let's chat and collaborate!
 ### About me...